robotics-in-concert/rocon_devices/README.md

 For controlling PHILIPS hue by ros topic.

 First, connect the bridge in your local network.
 The user have to get the hue bridge ip.
-There are two option.
+There are two options.
 * Visit [meethue](https://www.meethue.com/api/nupnp)
 * Ask your network manager